Circular dichroism as a probe for topology in three-dimensional semimetals: Introduction

 In this paper, we focus on a scheme based on circular dichroism \cite{souza,valley-dep,PhysRevB.93.205133,PhysRevB.97.035153,goldman_dir,kush}, which probes the topology of the bands by measuring the excitation rate of a quantum state.
-Initially proposed for two-dimensional (2D) systems, this method involves subjecting the lowest Bloch band (LB) to a circular time-periodic perturbation (or circularly-polarized light), with frequency $\omega$, which generates a chirally sensitive response $\gamma^{\pm}(\omega)$.
-Here, $\gamma^{\pm} (\omega )$ (with $\pm$ referring to the orientation or chirality of the drive) denotes the extraction rate of particles from the populated band, and can be measured experimentally by counting the total number of particles ($N_{\pm}(t)\sim \gamma_{\pm}(\omega) \,t$) scattered out of the LB, after an elapsed time $t$.
-Whenever the LB is characterized by a non-trivial Chern number $\mathcal{C} _0$, $N_+ \neq N_-$, giving a net nonzero contribution $\Delta \gamma = (\gamma^+-\gamma^-)/2$.
-Integrating $\Delta \gamma$ over the BZ as well as a relevant frequency range, yields a quantized response known as the differential integrated rate (DIR) \cite{goldman_dir}.
-In a 2D BZ landscape, $\Gamma_{2d} (\omega)$ is quantized, being proportional to $\mathcal{C} _0$.
-This result crucially hinges on the differential excitation rates induced on the LB, by the left- and right-circular orientations of the drive, because of the geometrical properties of the Bloch bands.
+Initially proposed for two-dimensional (2D) systems, this method involves subjecting the lowest Bloch band (LBB) to a circular time-periodic perturbation (or circularly-polarized light), with frequency $\omega$, which generates a chirally sensitive response $\gamma^{\pm}(\omega)$.
+Here, $\gamma^{\pm} (\omega )$ (with $\pm$ referring to the orientation or chirality of the drive) denotes the extraction rate of particles from the populated band, and can be measured experimentally by counting the total number of particles [$N_{\pm}(t)\sim \gamma^{\pm}(\omega) \,t$] scattered out of the LBB, after an elapsed time $t$.
+Whenever the LBB is characterized by a non-trivial Chern number $\mathcal{C} _0$, we have $N_+ \neq N_-$, that gives a nonzero net contribution $\Delta \gamma = (\gamma^+-\gamma^-)/2$.
+For a 2D system, integrating $\Delta \gamma$ over the BZ, as well as a relevant frequency range, we get a quantized response (proportional to $\mathcal{C} _0$), dubbed as the differential integrated rate in Ref.~\cite{goldman_dir}.
+This result crucially hinges on the differential excitation rates induced on the LBB, by the left- and right-circular orientations of the drive, because of the geometrical properties of the Bloch bands.